expressjs/errorhandler/README.md

 Create new middleware to handle errors and respond with content negotiation.
-This middleware is only intended to be used in a development environment, as the full error stack traces will be send back to the client when an error occurs.
+This middleware is only intended to be used in a development environment, as the full error stack traces will be sent back to the client when an error occurs.

 ## Example